Sumsub

 How about going to jail for a crime someone else committed?

 This is called criminal identity theft.
-It can cost victims emotional despair, imprisonment (another victim of identity theft spent 43 days in jail), and reputational damage, as the victim’s name might be forever associated with a crime somebody else committed.
+It can cost victims emotional despair, imprisonment (another victim of this sort of identity theft spent 43 days in jail), and reputational damage, as the victim’s name might be forever associated with a crime somebody else committed.

 “How do you recover from this? <…> Now, my name is basically tarnished.
 People are always going to look at my name and remember something like this,”